Chart Color Schemes

 Population growth drivers in Prospect are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of the suburb of Prospect (SA) is around 15,611.
-This reflects an increase of 1,027 people since the 2021 Census, which reported a population of 14,584.
-The change was inferred from the resident population of 15,372 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 220 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,141 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Prospect's growth of 7.0% since the 2021 census exceeded the SA3 area's growth of 6.2%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 85.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the Prospect (SA) statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 16,051 as of Nov 2025.
+This reflects an increase of 1,467 people (10.1%) since the 2021 Census, which reported a population of 14,584 people in the area.
+The change is inferred from the resident population of 15,410 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 220 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,229 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Prospect (SA) (SA2)'s 10.1% growth since the 2021 census exceeded the SA3 area's 8.2% and the state's growth rate, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 85.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward, an above median population growth is projected for statistical areas analysed by AreaSearch.
-The suburb of Prospect (SA) is expected to increase by 3,372 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 20.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, an above median population growth is projected for statistical areas across the nation, with the Prospect (SA) expected to grow by 3,386 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 17.5% over the 17 years.

 Frequently Asked Questions - Population